SEN Information Report for Ormiston Victory Academy

 Miss Naomi Shannon (SENDCo)

-Mrs Sonya Remblance (SEND manager)
+Mrs Sonya Remblance (Support for Learning Manager)

 Miss Naomi Palmer (Principal)